loosolab/UROPA/docs/uropa-example.md

 	[Table 1: AllHits_table for two queries with priority false.]

-	'Peak_1' represents the first case where both queries validate no feature at all.
+	'Peak_1' represents the **1st case**  where both queries validate no feature at all.
 In this case the peak is represented by 'NA' rows, for each query.

-	The 2nd case is represented by 'peak_10', which has two annotations for the transcript feature but not the gene feature.
+	The **2nd case** is represented by 'peak_10', which has two annotations for the transcript feature but not the gene feature.

-	'Peak_6' is an example for the last case, with annotations for both queries.
+	'Peak_6' is an example for the **3rd case** , with annotations for both queries.
 Transcripts (*ACTB*) are found by query 1 and a gene (*AC006483.1*) by query 0.

 	| peak_id | p_chr | p_start  | p_center | p_end    | feature    |feat_start|feat_end |feat_strand|distance | feat_pos   |genomic_location |feat_ovl_peak | peak_ovl_feat |gene_name| query |